UPDATED Thursday, March 13, 2014 --- 7:37 p.m.

 "The first three shots went off and I ducked into the bar and then there was like maybe a five-second break in the firing” Schlosser says.

-After shooting both women, Treul ran from the bar.
+Police say after shooting both women, Treul ran from the bar.

 Police found Treul a short time later down the street.